Which Apple Watch is Right for You in 2023?

 If you’re an athlete or adventurer

-Last year, for the first time, Apple released a watch with a totally new form factor.
-The Apple Watch Ultra 2, a refresh of that model, is designed for those who need a rugged watch, and has features not available on the other models.
-Inside its bulky, rugged titanium case are additional sensors and hardware for those who need extra features.
+This model is designed for those who need a rugged watch, and has features not available on the other models.
+Inside its bulky titanium case are additional sensors and hardware for those who need extra features.
 These include dual-frequency GPS, an enhanced Compass app, and a depth sensor for divers.

 With an extra bright display, which also offers a night mode, the Apple Watch Ultra boasts 36-hour battery life, extendable to 60 hours in low-power mode.
 An Action button, and a larger side button and digital crown, make the watch’s features available when you’re wearing gloves, and three new active bands are designed for the toughest conditions.

-It’s a big watch, however, at 49 mm, and is 14.4 mm thick, which is about 35% thicker than the other models.
-While there are two sizes for the Apple Watch 9 and the Apple Watch SE, the other current models, the Apple Watch Ultra 2 comes in only one size, so people with small wrists may find it too bulky.
-But if you want an Apple Watch for rugged activities, this is the one for you.
+It’s a big watch, however, at 49 mm, and is 14.4 mm thick, which is nearly 40% thicker than the Series 10.
+While there are two sizes for the other current models, the Apple Watch Series 10 and the Apple Watch SE, the Apple Watch Ultra 2 comes in only one size, so people with small wrists may find it too bulky.
+But if you want an Apple Watch for rugged activities (or just for the bling factor), this is the one for you.
 The Apple Watch Ultra 2 costs $799.

 If you want a budget Apple Watch or a watch for kids